 The condition can be prevented with a vaccination and is a very rare cause of illness in travellers.

-If you're planning to visit places where yellow fever infection is found, you should seek travel health advice about the vaccination available.
+If you’re planning to visit places where yellow fever infection is found, you should seek travel health advice before you travel.
 A map and list of countries where yellow fever is found is available on the NHS Fit for Travel website.

 How yellow fever is spread

 The virus that causes yellow fever is passed to humans through the bites of infected mosquitoes.
-The mosquitoes that spread the infection are usually active and bite during daylight hours, from dusk until dawn, and are found in both urban and rural areas.
+The mosquitoes that spread the infection are usually active and bite during daylight hours, and are found in both urban and rural areas.

 Yellow fever can’t be passed directly from person to person through close contact.